 Safety was also evaluated in MUSIC, an open label, uncontrolled, single dose trial in 100 immunocompromised infants and children ≤24 months, who received nirsevimab in their first or second RSV season.
 This included subjects with at least one of the following conditions: immunodeficiency (combined, antibody, or other etiology) (n=33); systemic high-dose corticosteroid therapy (n=29); organ or bone marrow transplantation (n=16); receiving immunosuppressive chemotherapy (n=20); other immunosuppressive therapy (n=15), and HIV infection (n=8).
 The safety profile of nirsevimab was consistent with that expected for a population of immunocompromised children and with the safety profile of nirsevimab in term and preterm infants GA ≥29 weeks (D5290C00003 and MELODY).

-The safety profile of nirsevimab in children during their second RSV season was consistent with the safety profile of nirsevimab observed during their first RSV season.Reporting of suspected adverse reactions
+The safety profile of nirsevimab in children during their second RSV season was consistent with the safety profile of nirsevimab observed during their first RSV season.

+Term and Preterm Infants entering their first RSV season

+Safety of nirsevimab was also evaluated in HARMONIE, a randomised open-label multicentre trial in 8 034 term and preterm infants (GA ≥29 weeks) entering their first RSV season (not eligible for palivizumab), who received nirsevimab (n=4 016) or no intervention (n=4 018) for the prevention of RSV LRTI hospitalisation.
+The safety profile of nirsevimab administered in the first RSV season was consistent with the safety profile of nirsevimab in the placebo-controlled trials (D5290C00003 and MELODY).

+Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system listed in Appendix V.